OMNI-SLO-Monitoring/database-service/database-service/README.md

 ```

-Go to localhost:3000/response-modification to customize the settings: Response type, response time, semantic correctness of response and cpu utilization value.
+Go to [frontend port] to customize the settings: Response type, response time, semantic correctness of response and simulated cpu utilization value.

 With localhost:3000, one gets the status of the database service.
-This is again adjustable by toggling the Request Type Success checkbox and the response time of the response on localhost:3000/response-modification.
+This is again adjustable by toggling the Request Type Success checkbox and the response time of the response on [frontend port].

-With localhost:3000/cpu, one gets the cpu utilization value of the database service.
+With localhost:3000/cpu/simulated, one gets the simulated cpu utilization value of the database service.

+With localhost:3000/cpu, the actual cpu utilization value of the database service on the vm is fetched.

 # Request types

 There are different request types at different endpoints.
 The endpoint is specified after localhost:3000/request-handler/[endpoint].
-The semantic response type (correct/incorrect) can be adjusted in localhost:3000/response-modification.
+The semantic response type (correct/incorrect) can be adjusted in the UI of the database service [frontend port].
 A semantically incorrect response will
-contain a simple string or a number.
+either contain a simple string or a number in the case of GET requests and dissimilar status codes in the case of POST requests.

 Endpoints:
 [GET]: